 8. Delayed the tax deadline to July 15 from April 15

 A move that Bill Hoagland, senior vice president at the Bipartisan Policy Center, says isn’t to be underestimated, the IRS and Treasury Department extended the 2020 tax deadline to July 15 from April 15 to help individuals who’ve felt economic woes of the coronavirus.
 Individuals weren’t charged any interest, fees or penalties, and the executive order included both filing and making payments.

 “Quite frankly, for anyone that owes taxes, that could be the most beneficial in the short term as opposed to them getting a thousand dollars,” says Hoagland, who specializes in analyzing economic and fiscal policy at the think tank.

-4. Establish paid sick leave policies for individuals, families (enacted)
+9. Established paid sick leave policies for individuals, families

-Paid leave also isn’t guaranteed to emergency responders or health care providers, given that their presence is needed to fight the outbreak.
-Meanwhile, firms with fewer than 50 employees can also be exempted if the Department of Labor deems that the measures would “jeopardize the viability of the business.”
+Paid leave also isn’t guaranteed to emergency responders or health care providers.
+Firms with fewer than 50 employees can be exempted if the Department of Labor deems that the measures would “jeopardize the viability of the business.”